terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ArchitectureInDetail/DataAccessCommon.txt

       - Class name
       - Description
     * - 1.
-      - | org.springframework.orm.hibernate3.
+      - | org.springframework.jdbc.support.
-        | SessionFactoryUtils
+        | SQLErrorCodeSQLExceptionTranslator
-      - When JPA (Hibernate implementation) is used, O/R Mapper exception is converted to data access exception of Spring Framework using this class.
+      - When MyBatis or \ ``JdbcTemplate``\  is used, JDBC exception is converted to data access exception of Spring Framework using this class.
+Conversion rules are mentioned in XML file.
+XML file used by default is \ ``org/springframework/jdbc/support/sql-error-codes.xml``\  in \ ``spring-jdbc.jar``\ .
+        It is also possible to change the default behavior by placing XML file (\ ``sql-error-codes.xml``\ ) just below class path.
     * - 2.
+      - | org.springframework.orm.jpa.vendor.
+        | HibernateJpaDialect
+      - When JPA (Hibernate implementation) is used, O/R Mapper exception(Hibernate exception) is converted to data access exception of Spring Framework using this class.
+    * - 3.
+      - | org.springframework.orm.jpa.
+        | EntityManagerFactoryUtils
+      - If an exception that can not be converted by \ ``HibernateJpaDialect``\  has occurred, JPA exception is converted to data access exception of Spring Framework using this class.
+    * - 4.
       - | Sub classes of
         | org.hibernate.dialect.Dialect
       - When JPA (Hibernate implementation) is used, exceptions are converted to JDBC exception and O/R Mapper exception using this class.
-    * - 3.
-      - | org.springframework.jdbc.support.
-        | SQLErrorCodeSQLExceptionTranslator
-      - When Mybatis or JdbcTemplate is used, JDBC exception is converted to data access exception of Spring Framework using this class.
-Conversion rules are mentioned in XML file.
-XML file used by default is org/springframework/jdbc/support/sql-error-codes.xml in spring-jdbc.jar.
-        It is also possible to change the default behavior by placing XML file (sql-error-codes.xml) just below class path.

 .. _appendix_datasource_of_spring-label: